 A sitelink can lead to a chosen area of your site.
 Your chosen landing page must have a clear and direct correlation with your sitelink description.
 If this is not the case, it might be worth creating a new page or adjusting a current page.

 Use a combination of sitelinks

-You could perhaps use one to highlight a new page on your site and another to direct users to an information page etc. If users are not interested in your promotion, you will therefore still have the chance to interest them with another option.
+For example, you could use one sitelink to highlight a new product deal on your site and another to direct users to an information page.
+If users are not interested in your promotion, you will therefore still have the chance to interest them with an alternative option.

-A variety of sitelinks is also a great way to determine what works and what doesn’t for your business.
+A variety of sitelinks is also a great way to determine what works and what doesn’t when it comes to your customers.

 Don’t feel like you can only use Google

 You don’t have to write anything new when adding your sitelinks to Bing.
 The benefits that come with sitelink extensions in AdWords are also relevant to Bing – so you might want to consider using both search engines.

 Sitelinks don’t require much maintenance, but that’s not to say you shouldn’t check up on them to stay ahead of the competition and ensure you are meeting your aims.

 A quick way of checking how well they are performing is through AdWords.
 You can use your ‘ad extensions’ tab to review each sitelinks individual performance metrics.
 When you access the dropdown menu, you can also compare your extensions to other components of your ad.